sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 ---
-title: SAP HCP predictive services, Use the synchronous Forecast HCP predictive service from a SAPUI5 application
+title: SAP Cloud Platform predictive services, Use the synchronous Forecast HCP predictive service from a SAPUI5 application
 description: You will extend your application with the use the synchronous mode from the "Forecast" HCP predictive service
-tags: [ tutorial>intermediate, products>sap-hana, products>sap-hana-cloud-platform, topic>sapui5 ]
+tags: [ tutorial>intermediate, products>sap-hana, products>sap-cloud-platform, topic>sapui5 ]
 ---

 ## Prerequisites